All uses

 They are exercises for the tongue, palate, cheeks, lips, and throat meant to improve upper-airway muscle tone.
 They are usually discussed as a supportive strategy for obstructive sleep apnea and related snoring.

 Yes.
-Many people use them alongside CPAP or other treatment as an adjunct approach.
+Many people use them alongside CPAP or oral appliance therapy as an adjunct approach.
 If you are already being treated, it is best to coordinate changes with your sleep specialist.

 How often should you do myofunctional exercises for sleep apnea?